 In the article below, our Nevada criminal appeals lawyers explain the process of appealing a conviction...including where to file your appeal, deadlines, grounds for appeal and chances of success.

 What is an appeal in Nevada criminal law?

 An appeal is when a person who is found guilty of a crime, and subsequently requests a higher court to review the case.
-For example, if John is convicted of the Las Vegas crime of arson in Clark County District Court, he may then appeal to the Nevada Supreme Court.
-Because the Nevada Supreme Court would be the court presiding over the appeal, it would be considered the "appellate court."
+For example, if John is convicted of the Las Vegas crime of arson in Clark County District Court, he may then appeal to the Nevada Court of Appeals or Nevada Supreme Court.

 A defendant may appeal a criminal conviction for any number of reasons including:

 - the trial was unfair, and/or